Insurtech startups continue to disrupt the insurance industry as they explore ways to apply cutting-edge technology to key insurance challenges.

 Many of these new disruptions can be categorized under a few basic headings.
 They include the demand for greater personalization from customers, the need for insurers to leverage their human intellectual capital, and the challenges posed by legacy systems and new tools like artificial intelligence, says Alexandra Sutton at Board of Innovation.

 In 2020, insurance companies can expect this disruption to continue.
 Several existing insurtechs will continue to refine and establish their approach, and new players are likely to enter the industry.
-Insurers can find new opportunities by keeping an eye on some of the most promising insurtechs in the coming year.
+Insurers can find new opportunities by keeping an eye on some of the most promising insurtech innovators this year.

 LearnLux: Educating Customers for Better Coverage

 LearnLux is insurtech with a twist.
-Rather than directing its attention to solving problems faced by insurance companies or agents, LearnLux is tackling the customer personalization trend by educating customers directly.
+Rather than directing its attention to solving problems faced by insurance companies or agents, LearnLux is tackling the customer personalization trend by educating customers directly, landing them first on the list of top insurtech innovators.

 The goal of LearnLux is to promote financial literacy among employees of the companies that use it.
 Lessons include information not only on healthcare and retirement planning, but also on how to understand and purchase insurance policies.